Skip to main content

 Summary

-Due to intensified pricing pressure and rapid growth of photovoltaic (PV) technology, low cost and emerging polymeric materials are being used increasingly in module manufacturing.
+Due to intensified pricing pressure, increased demand for economic circularity, and rapid growth of photovoltaic (PV) technology, emerging materials are being used increasingly in module manufacturing.
 Because of their relatively recent deployment, little is known about their long-term performance and reliability.
-Furthermore, standards for quantitatively characterizing the performance and predicting the service lives of polymeric components used in PV systems are lacking, hindering innovation, implementation, and assurance of PV technologies.
-To address this problem, this project will develop, implement and deliver measurement science for accurate and timely assessment of the long-term performance and lifetime of polymeric components used in PV systems.
-This project involves four major thrusts: (1) Advance analytical tools capable of providing crucial data for understanding degradation mechanisms and failure modes of PV polymeric components, laminates, and mini-modules, (2) Construct a state-of-the-art accelerated weathering laboratory device with multiple applied environmental stresses for testing PV components, laminates and mini-modules, (3) Develop validated reliability-based mathematical models for linking field and laboratory exposure results and predicting service lives of PV components under different environmental conditions, and (4) Develop standards for testing, characterizing, and predicting service life of PV polymeric components.
+Furthermore, standards for quantitatively characterizing the long-term performance and predicting the service lives of polymeric components used in PV systems are still lacking, hindering innovation, implementation, and assurance of PV technologies.
+To address this problem, this project will develop, implement, and deliver measurement science for accurate and timely assessment of the long-term performance and lifetime of polymeric components used in PV systems, with focus on emerging PV encapsulants, backsheets, and balance of system materials such as connectors and junction boxes.
+This project involves four major thrusts: (1) advance analytical tools capable of providing crucial data for understanding degradation mechanisms and failure modes of emerging polymeric components and retrieved field modules, (2) refine and validate a state-of-the-art accelerated laboratory testing chamber with simultaneous UV, temperature, humidity, and robust cyclic strains for long-term durability tests of emerging PV backsheets, (3) develop lifetime prediction models and finite element backsheet cracking analysis under different environmental conditions, and (4) develop standards for testing, characterizing, and predicting the service life of PV polymeric components.

 Description